Law & Advisory Boutique Dedicated to Civil Society & Emergent Technology

 Of Counsel

-Rebecca Rettig is Of Counsel at Arktouros PLLC.
+Rebecca Rettig is Of Counsel in the New York office of Arktouros PLLC.
 She is currently general counsel of a large international software development company that builds blockchain scaling infrastructure, including aggregated network scaling.
 Prior to her current role, Rebecca was general counsel at a software development company building DeFi and other blockchain-based applications.
 The majority of her preceding career was outside counsel -- at Cravath, Swaine and Moore LLP she represented clients in litigation and enforcement matters, including on both the financial services side and in early peer-to-peer technology litigation.
 After Cravath, Rebecca dedicated her legal career to representing software development companies in the blockchain space, advising clients on legal and regulatory matters relating to novel technologies and litigating some of the earliest crypto lawsuits and regulatory enforcement matters and investigations.

 Insights & Publications